AspirinCode/Compound_Protein_Interaction/README.md

 The code provides two major scripts:

-- code/preprocess_data.sh creates the input data of compound protein interaction (see dataset/sample/original.smiles_sequence_interaction.txt).
+- code/preprocess_data.py creates the input data of compound-protein interaction (see dataset/sample/original/smiles_sequence_interaction.txt).
-- code/run_training.sh trains a neural network to predict the compound protein interaction using the above created input data.
+- code/run_training.py trains a neural network to predict the compound-protein interaction using the above created input data.

 The following paper describes the details of the neural network: